Zion Williamson To Make His Return For Duke’s ACC Tournament Matchup Against Syracuse

 Duke basketball fans across the nation have been anxiously awaiting the return of freshman phenom Zion Williamson, who sat out the last five games of the Blue Devils’ regular season schedule after suffering a right knee sprain in the first 36 seconds of the team’s first matchup against their rivals, the University of North Carolina Tar Heels.

-The wait ended today, however, as Cameron Crazies were delighted with the news this morning that the 18-year-old sensation would be making his return to the basketball court for Duke’s first bout in the ACC tournament tonight against Syracuse, Bleacher Report noted.
+The wait ended today, however, as Cameron Crazies were delighted with the news this morning that the 18-year-old sensation would be making his return to the basketball court for Duke’s first game in the ACC tournament tonight against Syracuse, Bleacher Report noted.

 The news came in the form of an emoji-filled tweet from the official Duke Basketball Twitter account, which has since accrued over 10,000 likes from fans of the ACC player of the year.

-The tweet was followed up by a second one containing a photo of Zion lacing up a pair of Kyrie Irving’s sneaker by Nike, a change from his previous choice of footwear — Nike’s PG 2.5 — which completely busted open when he made his knee-injuring move within the first minute of the Duke-UNC game on February 20.
+The tweet was followed up by a second one containing a photo of Zion lacing up a pair of Kyrie Irving’s sneakers by Nike, a change from his previous choice of footwear — Nike’s PG 2.5 — which completely busted open when he made his knee-injuring move within the first minute of the Duke-UNC game on February 20.

 Lace ’em up #DukeKicks ???? @KyrieIrving @ZionW32 pic.twitter.com/1NAmuAZG3q